What Is Rock Hauler Insurance?

 • Primary liability for at-fault injuries or damages the truck causes to other people or property.

-• Physical damage if the truck is damaged from a collision, overturn, vandalism, fire or other peril.
+• Physical damage for truck damage from collision, overturn, vandalism, fire, or other perils.

-• Medical payments or personal injury protection for the driver or passenger's medical and other expenses if they are injured during an accident.
+• Medical payments or personal injury protection for driver and passengers' medical and related expenses.

-• Pollution due to greater emissions from large trucks.
+• Pollution coverage for contamination or emissions issues from large trucks.

 • Workers' Compensation for truck operators.